TherinS/Pystromo/README.md

-Nice GUI program but no macro support https://sites.google.com/site/keyboardingmaster/
+Nice GUI program but no macro support https://sites.google.com/site/keyboardingmaster/ -Install file is over 150MB so I couldn't upload it

 The Belkin and Razer series of gameboards do not have key re-binding support with the Openrazer project, though most of the Razer full keyboards do, and the project has active development.
 2018-01-07